Skip to content

 return coordinates, actual_patch_size

-label_to_rois(label_img, z_slice, channel, timepoint, model_type, is_volumetric=False, patch_offset=None) #
+label_to_rois(label_img, z_slice, channel, timepoint, is_volumetric=False, patch_offset=None) #

 Convert a 2D or 3D label image to OMERO ROI shapes